 - Open a command prompt or terminal window.
 On Windows, you can open the command prompt if you press Windows key+R (hold down the Windows key and press R) to open the Run box, then type cmd and press Enter.
 In macOS, open Applications, then Utilities, and choose Terminal.
 On Linux, your terminal program depends on your particular Linux distribution.
-Usually, you can press Ctrl+Alt+T to open a terminal window.
+Usually, pressing Ctrl+Alt+T to open a terminal window.

 - Navigate to the folder where you downloaded YouTube-dl, using the cd command.
 (On macOS or Linux, if you installed using a package manager such as Homebrew or apt, you can skip this step.
 The youtube-dl executable is already installed to a directory in your PATH, so you can run it from any directory.)

 - Type youtube-dl, followed by a space.
 Then, paste the URL you copied in step 1.
 (In Windows, place your cursor in the command prompt window and right-click to paste.
-In macOS, you can paste in the terminal using Command+V. In most Linux terminals, press Ctrl+Shift+V.)
+In macOS, paste in the terminal using Command+V. In most Linux terminals, press Ctrl+Shift+V.)